 Pulsing an unknown sound that travels through the air, creating another sense..no man-made logic to be found here.

 Abstract movements ripple the surface of time observed by a pair of white eyes, azurid opal in the empty landscape.

 When people think of space they think of beautiful ethereal gases swirling around, of stars that wink in the night, of the continuous black abyss.
 Space is accepted by every human being consciously but few return to look up and wonder what secrets it may hold, what we have already discovered and continue to explore.
 Cosmic inflation is part of the theory of relativity made by Albert Einstein in 1917.
 I’d like to say that recently new light was shed upon this concept – but since super rapid expansion is faster than the speed of light..
 I won’t.
-It wasn’t until over 80 years later that physicist Alan Guth continued to study cosmic inflation making theories of his own, theories that have now been proven to be correct.
+It wasn’t until over 80 years later that physicist Alan Guth continued to study cosmic inflation making theories of his own, theories that have now been proven.
 The theory of ‘inflation’ you’ll be glad to hear is very simple, it involves an exponential growth spurt in its first trillionth, of a trillionth of a trillionth of a second.
 That’s a massive growth in an embarrassingly small amount of time.
 What I like to call the Benjamin Button effect, because he’s a weird little baby, growing backwards though time, and it hasn’t stopped expanding since (since being 14 billion years).